MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyRoleManagementPolicyEffectiveRule.md

 The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
 Supports $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPolicyRoleManagementPolicyEffectiveRule](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyRoleManagementPolicyEffectiveRule?view=graph-powershell-1.0)

 ## SYNTAX